Reordination

 Reordination is the second ordination of a cleric whose original ordination is questionable.
+This may occur when transitioning between different Christian denominations, or if questions arise about the validity of the initial ordination.

 History

 The Oratorian Jean Morin, in the seventeenth century, and Cardinal Hergenröther, in the nineteenth, designated as "reordinations" the history of all ordinations which were considered null for any other reason than defect of the prescribed form or intention and which were repeated.
 If there were in fact reordinations corresponding to this definition they were unjustifiable, given the theological view that the sole causes of nullity of the Sacrament of Holy orders are defects of the prescribed form or intention.

 Other causes of nullity have been admitted in certain circumstances.
 It has been admitted that all or any sacraments administered or received extra ecclesiam (outside the Church) were null and had to be repeated.
 By the words extra ecclesiam is understood the situation of the minister or the Christian separated from the Church by heresy, schism or excommunication.
 At certain periods these separatists were considered so dangerous and were kept at such a distance that there was a tendency to deny them wholly or in part the power of conferring the sacraments.
 The maxim, "Out of the Church, no sacraments", was applied with more or less severity.

 The Council of Trent declared the validity of baptism administered outside the Church according to the prescribed form and intention; but the validity of confirmation and Holy orders conferred under the same conditions was not defined as a matter of faith, owing to disagreements on these points of tradition.
 Father Perrone has written: